beatriceguidotti/Modeling-Covid-19-in-Lombardy/README.md

 Extention of the age-stratified model developed in Exercise 2, adding one or more of the restrictive measures that have been implemented in the Lombardy Region in order reduce the spread of the virus.

+Have a look at the Report to have a clear picture of my work!